Globalstars call for projects with Brazil

-The national / regional funding bodies from Brazil, Belgium (Wallonia), Belgium (Flanders), Finland, Portugal, Spain, Türkiye and the Netherlands have allocated funding for organisations collaborating on international R&D projects within all technology fields.
+The national funding bodies from Brazil, Belgium (Flanders), Czech Republic, Netherlands, Portugal, Spain and Türkiye have allocated funding for organisations collaborating on international R&D projects in all fields of knowledge.

-You can submit your R&D project application for this call for projects between 26 April 2022 and 11 October 2022.
-Your project consortium must include at least one enterprise from one of the Eureka member countries participating in the call and one enterprise from Brazil + one Embrabii Unit.
+You can submit your R&D project application for this call for projects between 2 October 2023 and 2 April 2024 at 12:00 BRT / 17:00 CET.
+Your project consortium must include at least one organisation based in Brazil and another one in any Eureka participating country in this call for projects.

 - Belgium (Flanders)